Police to question Malaysia's Anwar over sexual assault claim

 Anwar has spent nearly a decade in jail on two separate counts of sodomy and for corruption, charges that he and his supporters maintain were aimed at ending his political career.

-Muhammed Yusoff’s lawyer Mohamed Haniff Khatri Abdulla denied a conflict of interest in taking on a case against the prime minister’s planned successor.
+Muhammed Yusoff’s lawyer, Mohamed Haniff Khatri Abdulla, denied a conflict of interest in taking on a case against the prime minister’s planned successor.

 “The prime minister is still my client but that does not mean I should not take on cases just because they involve his ministers or people in his administration,” Mohamed Haniff told Reuters.